How does the Community Parks Framework relate to the Urban Parks Management Plan?

 What will a core playground look like?

 Core playgrounds will each be allocated a budget, with the intent to provide a general level of consistency with regard to playability that would be common across community parks.
 Within that budget, and through engagement with the community, playground equipment will be confirmed from available options.
 In addition, other core amenities such as access walkways, site furniture, bike racks and landscaping will round out the site.
 Comparable projects were designed and constructed through provincial infrastructure funding, with new playgrounds completed in the neighbourhoods of Inglewood, Baturyn, Wellington, Caernarvon and Calder each with a distinct look and feel.
-The largest and most diverse playgrounds will be planned for destination parks, such as Metropolitan Parks (such as, Borden Park) or District Parks (for example, Jackie Parker Recreational Area).
+The largest and most diverse playgrounds will be planned for destination parks, such as Metropolitan (such as, Borden Park) or District Parks (for example, Jackie Parker Recreational Area).

 If a community group wishes to enhance the core amenities provided by the City - is there a means to do so?